 TGaz Editor: Change the paragraph describing the Sounding Dialog Token in Cl.
 9.3.1.19 as shown below:

-The Sounding Dialog Token Number subfield in the Sounding Dialog Token (SDT) field contains a value in the range of 0 to 63 which identifies a Measurement Sounding Part (DL NDP frame and UL NDP frame announced by a Ranging NDP Announcement in non-TB ranging or UL NDP frames + DL NDP frame announced by Sounding Trigger frame + NDP Announcement frame in TB ranging).
+The Sounding Dialog Token Number subfield in the Sounding Dialog Token (SDT) field contains a value in the range of 0 to 63 which identifies a Measurement Sounding Part (DL NDP frame + UL NDP frame announced by a Ranging NDP Announcement in non-TB ranging, or UL NDP frames + DL NDP frame announced by Sounding Trigger frame + NDP Announcement frame in TB ranging).